 Teachers must be treated as the front-line workers they are and be given access and time to master new technologies.
 Business and government must come together to bridge the digital divide.
 Parents must be encouraged to play a hands-on role.

 Let’s look forward to life after the pandemic.
 Yes, so we can revel in our renewed freedom, but also so we can rejuvenate the tired routines that once stagnated critical aspects of our lives.

 Rachel Book is the Vice President of Sales and Marketing.
 She has a doctorate in education and oversees marketing, sales, implementation, and client success.
 Lincoln Learning Solutions serves nearly 600 schools in 14 states, and more than 265,000 students across the country.

-Lincoln Learning is proud to recognize Robert Pratte and Aaron Csuy, recipients of the Penn State...
+Lincoln Learning is proud to recognize JoAnne Sharpless and Dante Pelino, recipients of the Penn...